Data-driven miRNA sequencing Normalization Assessment

 Named list of normalized count matrices.
 Each matrix holds the normalized read count matrix corresponding to a normalization method under study.
 Each list member must be named (e.g. after the used normalization).
 Each matrix in

-must be named where the row names are the marker names and the column names are the sample names.
-A list of normalized counts can be generated using theapplyNormalization
+normalizedmust be named where the row names are the marker names and the column names are the sample names.
+A list of normalized counts can be generated using theapplyNormalizationfunction.- negControls

 Vector of negative control markers as generated by the function